nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ![Culture-sniffing form field](/images/anmeldung-country-picker.png "This field uses 'culture sniffing' to suggest the user's country")

+We can save the user's preferences in [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+This is easy, privacy-friendly and GDPR-compliant.
+We can use this to remember the user's preferred language and other settings.

 Syncing the user's settings across multiple devices is harder.
 Then you need users accounts, and save their information on your server.
 This involves sending activation emails, enabling password changes and password recovery, and a host of other small tasks.
 This needs to be done in a [GDPR-compliant](#4-privacy) way, so users must be able to delete their account, and you must delete unused data after some time.

 ![Syncing between a smartphone and a laptop](/images/illustrations/padi-sync.png)

-This adds a lot of complexity to your project, and the benefit to users is questionable.
+Cross-device synchronisation adds a lot of complexity to your project, and the benefit to users is questionable.
 It might be easier to re-enter the information than to create a user account.

 ### 3. Artificial intelligence